NixOS/rfcs/rfcs/0145-doc-strings.md

 **The placement describes the relationship between doc-comments and the expression they are documenting.**

+The following rules apply in descending order of precedence:

 - Doc-comments are placed before the documentable node.
 Only whitespace is allowed in between. ([Examples](#basic-examples))

 - The documentation present before the `attribute path` describes the body of the attribute. ([Examples](#Attributes))
     - In case placement is ambiguous, the one closer to the body has higher precedence. ([Examples](#ambiguous-placement))

 - All partial functions of a curried lambda can share the same placement with the outermost lambda. ([Examples](#partial-lambda-functions))

-> Note: Research of the RFC Sheperds Team showed that this allows for intuitive placements like are already done in nixpkgs.

 ### Examples